Núpsstaðarskógar - Skaftafell Hiking Tour

 After some climbing to the narrow mountain ridge, one is able to admire the yellowish rhyolite valley of Kjós at the other side as well as Icelands highest mountain the Hvannadalshnjúkur.
 Descending into the valley of Morsárdalur, vegetation becomes progressively more abundant.
 The beautiful Arctic birch forest of Bæjarstaðaskógur welcomes its visitors before they continue to the main camping site of the national park.
 Distance: 20-25 km Walking time: 7-8 hrs

-Due to an early departure we recommend that participants arrive in Skaftafell National Park or in a nearby accommodation the night before departure as there will be departure from Skaftafell National Park.
-After the tour you can prolong your stay in Skaftafell by a couple of days, as there are many interesting hikes possible from there, including a climb up to Iceland’s highest peak, Hvannadalshnjúkur (2119 m).
+Due to an early departure we recommend that participants arrive in Skaftafell National Park or in a nearby accommodation the night before departure as departure will be from Skaftafell National Park.
+After the tour you can prolong your stay in Skaftafell by a couple of days, as there are many interesting hikes possible from there, including a climb up to Iceland’s highest peak, Hvannadalshnjúkur (2110 m).

 6-8 hours walk per day